altMITgcm/MITgcm/doc/contributing/contributing.rst

 To be referenced, a unique label is required.
 To reference figures, tables, or section headings by number, the rst (inline) directive is ``:numref:`LABELNAME```.
 For example, this syntax would write out ``Figure XX`` on a line (assuming LABELNAME referred to a figure), and when clicked, would relocate your position in the manual to figure XX.
-Section Headings can also be referenced so that the name is written out instead of the section number, instead using this directive ``:ref:`LABELNAME```.
+Section headings can also be referenced so that the name is written out instead of the section number, instead using this directive ``:ref:`LABELNAME```.

 Equation references have a slightly different inline syntax: ``:eq:`LABELNAME``` will produce a clickable equation number reference,  surrounded by parentheses.

-For instructions how to assign a label to tables and figures, see below.
-To label a section heading, labels go above the section they refer to, with the format ``.. _LABELNAME:``.
+For instructions how to assign a label to tables and figures, see :ref:`below <how_to_figures>`.
+To label a section heading, labels go above the section heading they refer to, with the format ``.. _LABELNAME:``.
 Note the necessary leading underscore.

-External references
+You can also place a clickable link to *any* spot in the text (e.g., mid-section), using this same syntax to make the label, and using the syntax ``:ref:`some_text_to_clickon <LABELNAME>``` for the link.

+Other embedded links
 --------------------

-Hyperlinks: to reference a URL, the syntax is ```clickable_text <URL>`_``  (using separate text as a clickable link is optional). filelink varlink
+**Hyperlinks:** to reference a (clickable) URL, simply enter the full URL.
+If you want to have a different, clickable text link instead of displaying the full URL, the syntax is ```clickable_text <URL>`_``  (the ‘<’ and ‘>’ are literal characters, and note the trailing underscore).

+**File references:** to create a link to pull up MITgcm code (or any file in the repo) in a code browser window, the syntax is ``:filelink:`path/filename```.
+If you want to have a different text link to click on (e.g., say you didn’t want to display the full path), the syntax is ``:filelink:`clickable_text <path/filename>```
+(again, the ‘<‘ and ‘>’ are literal characters).
+The top directory here is https://github.com/altMITgcm/MITgcm , so if for example you wanted to pop open the file :filelink:`dynamics.F <model/src/dynamics.F>` from the main model source directory, you would specify ``model/src/dynamics.F`` in place of path/filename.

+**Variable references:** to create a link to bring up a webpage displaying all MITgcm repo references to a particular variable name (for this purpose we are using the LXR Cross Referencer), the syntax is ``:varlink:`name_of_variable```.

+.. _symbolic_notation:

 Symbolic Notation
 -----------------